MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/baseline-migration-guide/assistance.md

 ::: zone-end

 We know that getting the right support at the right time will accelerate your migration efforts.
-Please review the assistance avenues below to meet your needs.
+Review the assistance avenues below to meet your needs.

 # [Support Plans](#tab/SupportPlans)